gamesover/letter_thief/README.md

 <img alt="logo.webp" src="logo.png" width="150px"/>

-**A Rails engine to log email deliveries.**
+**A Rails engine to log email deliveries, visualize them in the Browser and, if you want, intercept them.**

 This gem allows you to log on the database the emails sent by your application.

-But that's not all!
-It provides also an interface to visualize them directly in the Browser.
+It provides an interface to visualize the emails directly in the Browser, and search them.

-You can of course navigate and search your emails using ActiveRecord `LetterThief::EmailMessage` model.
+You can of course navigate and search your emails using ActiveRecord `LetterThief::EmailMessage` model and integrate it other parts of your app.

 > List of interecepted email
 ![screenshot1.png](screenshot1.png)